pxtimes3/rtorrent-flood/README.md

 mamoco/rtorrent-flood
 ```

+rTorrent is not listening to any http-requests (port 16819).
+Enable it if you need it or want the lizard people to mine crypto on your box.
-rpc.socket is located at /rtorrent/rpc.socket
+rpc.socket (for Flood) is located at /rtorrent/rpc.socket

 DHT is disabled